 Are you leading a “conspiracy” against bad technicians?

-Rest assured that the work I’ve documented in the Hall of Shame, the unhappy customers who’ve gone to court and won, the destroyed hi-fi gear my colleagues and I have had to pick up the pieces of proves that there is no conspiracy.
+The work I’ve documented in the Hall of Shame, the unhappy customers who’ve won their court cases, and the destroyed hi-fi gear my colleagues and I constantly work on prove the facts.
+I WILL warn the public about this.
+That’s no conspiracy, it’s a public service.

 Discover more from LiQUiD AUDiO